MIG Welding Gas Cost Guide: How to Calculate and Save on Shielding Gas

 How do I know if my gas flow rate is correct?

-Start at the low end of recommended ranges (e.g., ~15 CFH for C25 on mild steel indoors; ~20 CFH for aluminum or stainless), weld on scrap, and increase only if you see porosity or instability.
+Start at the low end of recommended ranges (about 15 CFH for C25 on mild steel indoors, about 20 CFH for aluminum or stainless).
+Weld on scrap and increase only if you see porosity or instability.
 Avoid excessive flow that causes turbulence.

 Is it better to buy or lease a MIG gas tank?

 It depends on how often you weld.
-Leasing lowers upfront cost for occasional use; owning can be cheaper long-term for frequent users.
-Policies differ—confirm with your local supplier.
+Leasing keeps upfront costs low for occasional use.
+Owning can be cheaper long-term for frequent welders.
+Policies differ, so confirm with your local supplier.

 Alfred Chase